procrastinate-org/procrastinate/procrastinate/contrib/django/README.md

   `Migration` class.
 It needs to know the migration operations, its name and index (`0001`, `0002`, ...) and be linked to the previous migration
-- The migration operations consist of a single step: a RunSQL operation whose SQL is the contents of the corresponding procrastinate migration file (read with `importlib_resources.read_text`)
+- The migration operations consist of a single step: a RunSQL operation whose SQL is the contents of the corresponding procrastinate migration file (read with `importlib_resources`)

 That's it.